Roger Penske

-Roger Searle Penske (born February 20, 1937), also known as "the Captain", is an American auto racing team owner, businessman, and former professional driver.
-Penske is the owner of Team Penske, the Indianapolis Motor Speedway, IndyCar, and other auto racing-related businesses.
-Penske is the founder and chairman of the Penske Corporation, a holding company for his various businesses.
-Penske is also a Presidential Medal of Freedom recipient.
+Roger Searle Penske (born February 20, 1937), often referred to by his nickname "the Captain", is an American auto racing team owner, businessman, and former professional racecar driver.
+He is the owner of Team Penske, the Indianapolis Motor Speedway, IndyCar, and other auto racing-related businesses.
+Penske is the founder, chairman, and namesake of the Penske Corporation, a holding company for his various businesses.
+Penske received the Presidential Medal of Freedom from President Donald Trump in 2019.

 Early life and education

 Penske was born in Shaker Heights, Ohio, in 1937 into a devout Episcopalian family.
-He was heavily involved with his church as a boy, singing in the church's choir and serving in the ministry as an acolyte.
+He was heavily involved with his church as a boy, singing in the church choir and serving in the ministry as an acolyte.
 His father Jay was a successful corporate executive for a metal fabrication company who encouraged his son to become an entrepreneur.
-As a teenager he bought older cars, repaired them and sold them at a profit from his family's home outside Cleveland, Ohio.
+As a teenager he bought older cars, repaired them, and sold them at a profit from his family's home outside Cleveland, Ohio.

-After graduating from Shaker Heights High School in 1955, he matriculated at Lehigh University, where he was a member of the Phi Gamma Delta fraternity, and he graduated in 1959.
+After graduating from Shaker Heights High School in 1955, Penske matriculated at Lehigh University, where he was a member of the Phi Gamma Delta fraternity, and he graduated in 1959.

 Racing career

-Penske's first racing venture was in hillclimbing, but then ran road course racing at the Vineland Raceway in Vineland, New Jersey, as a member of the Philadelphia Region of the Sports Car Club of America (SCCA) in Porsches.
+Penske's first racing venture was in hillclimbing, and then he drove in road course racing at the Vineland Raceway in Vineland, New Jersey, as a member of the Philadelphia Region of the Sports Car Club of America (SCCA) in Porsches.
 Penske made his first professional racing start at the now-abandoned Marlboro Motor Raceway in Upper Marlboro, Maryland.

-Sports Illustrated named him SCCA Driver of the Year in 1961.
+Sports Illustrated named Penske SCCA Driver of the Year in 1961.
 He competed in two Formula One Grands Prix and won a NASCAR Pacific Coast Late Model race at Riverside in 1963.
-He never ran the Indianapolis 500: he was offered a rookie test at Indianapolis with the Dean Van Lines team.
+He never ran the Indianapolis 500; however, he was offered a rookie test at Indianapolis with the Dean Van Lines team.

 Penske continued racing until 1965, when he retired as a driver, to concentrate on his first Chevrolet dealership in Philadelphia, Pennsylvania.

 Business career

-During college, Penske worked at Alcoa as an intern, and joined them as a sales engineer in 1959 after graduating, while also pursuing a career in race-car driving where he met people involved in Chevrolet.
+During college, Penske worked at Alcoa as an intern, and in 1959 joined them as a sales engineer after graduating, while also pursuing a career in racecar driving where he met people involved in Chevrolet.
 In 1963, he left Alcoa to become a manager of a Chevrolet dealership in Philadelphia, which he bought a year later with a loan from his father.
 He shifted his focus away from race-car driving to the dealership after the purchase.

-In 1969, he founded Penske Truck Leasing in Reading, Pennsylvania by purchasing a truck rental and leasing business with three locations serving eastern Pennsylvania.
+In 1969, Penske founded Penske Truck Leasing in Reading, Pennsylvania by purchasing a truck rental and leasing business with three locations serving eastern Pennsylvania.